pablodecm/paper-inferno/paper/paper.md

 Within the field of Approximate Bayesian Computation (ABC), there have been some attempts to use neural network as a dimensionality reduction step to generate summary statistics.
-For example, Jiang et al. [@jiang2015learning] successfully  a summary statistic by directly regressing the parameters of interest and therefore approximating the posterior mean given the data, which then can be used directly as a summary statistic.
+For example, Jiang et al. [@jiang2015learning] successfully employ a summary statistic by directly regressing the parameters of interest and therefore approximating the posterior mean given the data, which then can be used directly as a summary statistic.